aldryn/aldryn-reversion/README.rst

 certain revision you will also restore all objects that are present in the same revision to a state which was saved with that revision.

+You can access recover view form model's admin change list view.
+Recover view will allow you to restore deleted object with translations that are belong to it.
+Also if FK relations were registered with `follow` property and they are required for this object - they should be restored also.
+If user has an ability to restore required objects manually - he will need to restore them manually, otherwise they will be restored automatically to state at that revision.

 Options
 ~~~~~~~